-This animation shows Earth's surface temperature from 1880 through 2019 compared to the 20th century average.
+This animation shows Earth's surface temperature from 1880 through 2021 compared to the 20th century average.
 Maps are based on data from NOAA's National Climatic Data Center.
 In 2016, the combined land and ocean surface temperature was 1.69°F (0.94°C) above the 20th century average, making the year the warmest since records began in 1880.
 This is the third consecutive year a new global annual temperature record has been set.
-The first eight months of 2016 set monthly temperatures records and the last four months were ranked among the top five for each month's temperature records.
-To date, all 16 years of the 21st century rank among the seventeen warmest on record (1998 is currently the eighth warmest.)
-The five warmest years have all occurred since 2010.
-2017 was the third warmest, slightly cooler than the previous two.
-2018 was the fourth warmest.
+Nineteen of the hottest years have occurred since 2000, with the exception of 1998.
+The year 2020 tied with 2016 for the hottest year on record since recordkeeping began in 1880

 By averaging data over long time spans, typically 30 years or more, climatology datasets are developed.
 These datasets serve as reference points for comparing points in time to what would be expected.
 For example, is the temperature warmer or cooler this month than what would be expected from the historical average?
 Temperature climatologies are extremely important as measurements, models, and reconstructions of Earth's temperature changes are analyzed.